 The GCHRA enables employers to supplement a group health insurance plan.
 These HRAs are available to organizations of all sizes and are a way to enhance your benefits.

-The organization can choose to offer different allowance amounts to different employees based on bona fide job criteria.
+An organization offering a GCHRA can choose to offer different allowance amounts to different employees based on bona fide job criteria.
 Eligibility is limited to employees also participating in the organization's group health insurance policy.

-Employees can be reimbursed for any eligible out-of-pocket expenses listed in IRS publication 502, though the employer may choose to limit this list if it wants to.
-Employees with a GHCRA can’t be reimbursed for insurance premiums of any kind.
+Employers can reimburse employees for any eligible out-of-pocket expense, though the employer may choose to limit what they reimburse.
+Employees with a GHCRA can't receive reimbursement for insurance premiums of any kind.

 A GCHRA is ideal for employers who have an existing group health insurance plan they want to supplement, either to take the bite out of a high-deductible plan or to enhance a feature-rich health benefits package.